15 Dog Breeds With Longest Lifespan

 by Ted Van Pelt is licensed under CC BY 2.0

 Australian Shepherds have long served as men’s companions.
-These pups are noted for their activity and thrive when given responsibilities to fulfill.
+These pups are noted for their activity and thrive when given responsibilities.

 Additionally, they have evolved from magnificent hunting dogs into superb herders.
 These puppies can live up to 18 years.